Is It Best to Disinherit My Child with Disabilities to Preserve Their Government Benefits?

 The Special Needs Trust Is the Better Option

-Creating a Special Needs Trust with a qualified Special Needs Estate Planning Attorney protects both your child’s benefit eligibility and the assets you leave behind for their care and support.
+Creating a Special Needs Trust with a qualified Special Needs Estate Planning Attorney protects both your child’s benefits eligibility and the assets you leave behind for their care and support.

 A Special Needs Trust is a legally binding arrangement that spells out what assets you want to leave to provide for the needs of your child with special needs and how you want those assets managed and spent.
 The Trustee you name in the trust has a fiduciary responsibility to manage and distribute the assets in the best interest of your child and according to your instructions.
 All assets in the Special Needs Trust are excluded from the $2,000 limit, meaning that no matter how much is in the trust, your child can still receive the income and healthcare benefits from the government.